enesinan/dudu/README.md

 # 🟡 dudu
-This is a todo app.You can take a note that what to do 💬
+This is a todo app.
+You can take a note that what to do 💬

 # ⚡ LIVE